efrecon/machinery/docs/Reference.md

 verified.
 This can be handy if you want to make sure images are already present when your machine is being put into action.
-For example, `docker-compose` will sometimes timeout the first time that it schedules components as image downloading takes too long.
+For example, `docker-compose` will sometimes timeout the first time that it schedules containers as image downloading takes too long.

 The default behaviour is to download images on the host and to transfer them to the virtual machine using a combination of `docker